amuldotexe/amuldotexe-100DaysOfCode/Six Friends 20221111.md

 ## Queries which will aid revision of what we studied

+I KEEP six honest serving-men
+(They taught me all I knew);
+Their names are What and Why and When
+And How and Where and Who.

 ### Why is type = module used in App js script?
 ```javascript